nmacambira/NMRealmDatabaseAssistant/README.md

 # NMRealmDatebaseAssistant

-NMRealmDatebaseAssistant makes it easy for you manipulate your data base (CRUD).
-When I worked with [Realm Swift Database](https://realm.io/docs/ swift/latest/) for the first time I tried to find a library that would help me manipulate the database without having to write all the time:
+NMRealmDatebaseAssistant makes it easy for you manipulate (CRUD) your Realm Swift Database.
+When I worked with [Realm Swift Database](https://realm.io/docs/swift/latest/) for the first time I tried to find a library that would help me manipulate the database without having to write all the time:

 ```swift
     let realm = try!
 Realm()